 The fuel injection system is elaborated along with its basics, types of fuel injection, advantages, disadvantages, etc.

-Let’s try to understand fuel injection system basics, definition, meaning, etc.
+Let’s try to understand the fuel injection system basics, definition, meaning, etc.

 Fuel Injection Basics

-When we travel by any vehicles, we need to fill the tank with oil unless is an electric vehicle.
-In the petrol station, the fuel tank is filled with petrol or diesel and the car moves.
+When we travel by any vehicle, we need to fill the tank with oil unless is an electric vehicle.
+In the petrol station, the fuel tank is filled with petrol or diesel, and the car moves.

 There may be few things.